Trouble For Trump As New Details On Capitol’s Riot Indict Ex-President

-Senators at Donald Trump’s second impeachment trial have been shown new dramatic and graphic video of the day his supporters stormed the US Congress.
+Senators at Donald Trump’s second impeachment trial have been shown a dramatic and graphic video of the day his supporters stormed the US Congress.

 The prosecutors previously unseen video evidence showed a bloodthirsty mob defiling Congress, heroism from overpowered police officers pleading for backup, high-profile lawmakers running for their lives and staffers hiding behind locked doors.